RHani/Sodoku_Game/README.md

 At the beginning of the game, there should be two options:
 1. To start a new game.
 2. To continue the last previously played game (which should be saved somewhere).

-Once a board is loaded and the game starts, then at each step in the game, there should be 4 options available:
+Once a board is loaded and the game starts, then at each step in the game, there are 4 options available:
 1. An option to print the finished board.
 2. An option to clear the board to the initial Sudoku board.
 3. An option to edit a single cell in the board. (ie. put a value)
 4. Save and exit.